CodeScop/Oge-Mai-Field-Guide/allresources.md

     - SpaceS Battles: Kovar (350 words for 0-1), Yalarr (500 words for 1), Captain Piak (1667 words for 1-4)
     - MSite Battle: Ityf (1250 words for 1-2)
     - RLab Battle: Sulanica (1000 words for 1-2), Dr. Hogglevoss (1200 words for 0-2), Dr. Enoe (1500 words for 1-2)
-  - WATER
+  - WATER: Riza Stone Chest drop: 3-6
-    - Riza Stone Chest drop: 3-6
+  - DUST: PG Battle: Dark Assassin (1200 words for 1-3)
 - **Craft:** DESERT: 3PC Crafts & Trinkets/Shuri of Sand: 5 Raw Fabric, 1 Red Dye, 1 Essence
 - **Sell price:** 75 Coins (don't sell unless you have >50)
 - **Used for:**